-- Fathers have strong innate capacities to bond with and care for infants.
-Father-infant bonding has a hormonal and neurobiological basis.
+- Fathers have strong innate capacities to bond with, relate with and care for infants.
+Father-infant bonding has both a hormonal/neurobiological basis and a psychological basis.

-- Child development improves when there is father-infant bonding, particularly when the baby is vulnerable.
-Bonding triggers neurobiological changes in men associated with long-term greater investment in the child’s development.
+- Child development improves when there is a strong father-child relationship, particularly when the child is vulnerable.

 - The relation among caregivers is important – mothers, fathers and caregivers working together as a team – coparenting.
 The quality of care for children in families is fundamentally influenced by family dynamics, often to a greater extent than professional interventions.
 Longitudinal studies show greater long-term improvements in child social and cognitive outcomes associated with interventions based on these principles.